 Save the phone number and address of your local animal emergency room in your phone for an emergency.
-Pay attention to your dog.
-They might eat something when you are not looking.
-Have fun, but be aware.
+Keep it on the fridge, too, so anyone in your home can find it easily.

-If your dog is aggressive with other dogs or frightened by costumes, leave your dog at home in a safe and secure place.
-Halloween isn’t for everyone and that’s okay.
+Halloween isn’t for everyone, and that’s okay.
 If keeping your dog safe means you have to sit out on the fun this year, it’s worth it.
 Don’t let celebrating one night of the year put your dog in harm’s way.

-Hope you all have a happy and healthy Halloween out there!
-Can’t wait to see pics of your pups in the comments below!
+We hope you all have a happy and healthy Halloween out there!

 Do you have any other Halloween safety tips for dog owners?
 How do you keep your pup safe on this holiday?
 Let us know in the comments below, and post pics of your Halloween pooches!